Revisiting voltage-coupled H+ secretion in the collecting duct. Review uri icon

 abstract

-• Experimental studies have shown that V-type ATPase-driven H+ secretion is dependent on the transepithelial voltage.
-On this basis the "voltage hypothesis" of urinary acidification by the collecting duct was derived.
-Accordingly, it has been supposed that the lumen-negative potential created by the reabsorption of Na+ via the epithelial sodium channel (ENaC) enhances electrogenic H+ secretion via the V-type H+-ATPase.
+• Experimental studies have shown that V-type ATPase-driven H+ secretion is dependent on transepithelial voltage.
+On this basis, the "voltage hypothesis" of urinary acidification by the collecting duct was derived.
+Accordingly, it has been supposed that the lumen-negative potential created by the reabsorption of Na+ via the epithelial Na+ channel (ENaC) enhances electrogenic H+ secretion via V-type H+-ATPase.
 This concept continues to be widely used to explain acid/base disorders.
-Importantly, however, a solid proof-of-principle for the voltage hypothesis in physiologically relevant situations has not been reached.
+Importantly, however, a solid proof of principle for the voltage hypothesis in physiologically relevant situations has not been reached.
 Rather, it has been challenged by recent in vivo functional studies.
-In this review we outline the arguments and experimental observations explaining why voltage-coupled H+ secretion in the collecting duct often appears poorly applicable to rationalize for changes of H+ secretion as a function of more or less ENaC function in the collecting duct.
+In this review, we outline the arguments and experimental observations explaining why voltage-coupled H+ secretion in the collecting duct often appears poorly applicable for rationalizing changes in H+ secretion as a function of more or less ENaC function in the collecting duct.

 publication date